Consumer medicine information

 The needle will now be covered by the needle-shield.
 If the needle is not covered, carefully place the syringe into a sharps container to avoid injury.

-STEP 6.
-How to take care of the injection site
+STEP 5: Taking care of the injection site

 There may be a little bleeding at the injection site.
 You can press a cotton ball or gauze over the injection site but do not rub it.
 If needed, you may also cover the area you injected with a small bandage.
 If the medicine gets into contact with your skin, wash the area with water.